DiegoDerksen/diegoderksen.github.io/_posts/2024-06-21-Intune Auto-Update Google Chrome copy.md

 <p><br />Kind regards,</p>
 ```

-If you're finished with the temaplte, you can save it.
+If you're finished with the template, you can save it.
 After this you can then add this template to a compliancy policy in the “Actions for noncompliance” section.

 Here is an example of the template:
 ![Template example](/assets/images/Compliancy-e-mail-HTML-formatting/HTML_Formatting_Example_email.png)